story645/team/paper/scraps.md

   \includegraphics*[width=1\columnwidth]{path_of_q.png}
   \caption{One method of constructing the artist is by formulating the artist as having two stages: (1) encoding functions $\vchannelc$ that convert different parts of the input into measurable visual components, such as color or position; (2) compositing functions $\vmarkc$ that assemble the measurable visual components into a visual element generating function.
 In this construction, we propose an intermediate visual bundle $\vtotalc$ that encodes the space of possible visual encodings.}
 \end{figure}

+## intro

+and use the concepts of \textit{homomorphism} and \textit{equivariance} to express how that structure should be preserved.
+Structure is considered preserved when the input and output change in tandem, and these symmetries are often modeled as \textit{group actions}, which are a way for a group\footnote{A \textit{group} is a set with an associative binary operator, an identity, and an inverse operation} to transform some other set:

+ instead

+ \begin{definition}
+\note{must sort out exact appropriate definition of group homomorphism here}
+ \end{definition}

+The notion that visual encoding functions should be \textit{homomorphisms} was in his specification of \textit{A Presentation Tool} and the idea that visual transforms are \textit{equivariant} underlies

+We define structure preservation both in \note{field types and topology}

+For example, the GHCN\cite{lawrimoreGlobalHistoricalClimatology2011} dataset in \autoref{fig:related-work:continuity:ktypes} is a complex spatiotemporal record of weather station data.
+One way of encoding that each record is independent is to encode the underlying topology as a set of 0D $\cdots$ points, one for each record.
+Each of these discrete points is also represented visually as a discrete marker in the scatter plot.
+We can view the time series at each station as a 1D $-$ continuous line since weather station data is sampled from natural phenomena.
+We encode this topological structure as intervals, .i.e [start date, end date], and sets of sub-intervals, and we visually represent this structure as continuous line plots.
+A third way of viewing the data is as a sparse sampling of a 2D $\blacksquare$ geospatial grid, where the connectivity is modeled as a surface and sub regions of that surface.
+In the visualization, that connectivity is expressed as plotting the stations in the map, visually denoting that these are points in the continuous geographical space that is New York State.

+In \autoref{sec:atct:sheaves}, the functors $\vindex, \vindexpull, \vindexpushc$ are introduced to codify the expectation that every element

+The functor